cnheider/BlackBox/README.md

 Four languages are supported, JavaScript, C#, Java and Scala.
 Sample implementations are provided for each language.
 Instruction for each language can be found under the language folders.

-Submit your code by pulling
+Submit your code by pulling.

+Happy Coding!